30 Rock

-30 Rock is an American satirical surrealist sitcom television series created by Tina Fey that originally aired on NBC from October 11, 2006, to January 31, 2013.
-The series, based on Fey's experiences as head writer for Saturday Night Live, takes place behind the scenes of a fictional live sketch comedy show depicted as airing on NBC.
-The series's name refers to 30 Rockefeller Plaza in New York City, where the NBC Studios are located and where Saturday Night Live is written, produced, and performed.
+30 Rock is an American satirical surrealist sitcom television series created by Tina Fey that originally aired on NBC from 2006 to 2013.
+The series, based on Fey's experiences as Saturday Night Lives head writer, takes place behind the scenes of a fictional live sketch comedy show depicted as airing on NBC.
+The series's name refers to New York City’s 30 Rockefeller Plaza, home to NBC Studios and Saturday Night Live.
 The series was produced by Lorne Michaels's Broadway Video and Fey's Little Stranger, in association with NBCUniversal.

 Most 30 Rock episodes were produced in a single-camera setup and were filmed in New York.
 The pilot episode premiered on October 11, 2006 and was followed by seven seasons.
 The series stars Fey with a supporting cast that includes Alec Baldwin, Tracy Morgan, Jane Krakowski, Jack McBrayer, Scott Adsit, Judah Friedlander, Katrina Bowden, Keith Powell, Lonny Ross, John Lutz, Kevin Brown, Grizz Chapman, and Maulik Pancholy.

 30 Rock was known for its use of parody to satirize the corporate structure of NBC and its parent companies General Electric and Comcast.
 Described as "a live-action cartoon", the show was influential in its extensive use of cutaways.
-30 Rock won several major awards (including Primetime Emmy Awards for Outstanding Comedy Series in 2007, 2008, and 2009 and nominations for every other year it ran) and appeared on many critics' year-end "best of" lists.
+30 Rock won several major awards (including Primetime Emmy Awards for Outstanding Comedy Series in 2007, 2008, and 2009 and nominations for every other year it ran) and appeared on many critics' year-end best-of lists.
 Over the course of the series, it was nominated for 103 Primetime Emmy Awards and won 16, in addition to numerous other nominations and wins from other awards shows.
 Despite the critical acclaim, the series struggled in the ratings throughout its run.

-30 Rock is regarded as a landmark series, and one of the greatest television series of all time.
+30 Rock is regarded as a landmark series.
 Its series finale in particular has been named as one of the greatest in television history by several publications.
 In 2013, the Writers Guild of America West named 30 Rock the 21st best-written television series of all time.